raknoz/meli-carrier-notifications/README.md

 ### Statistics (GET)
 This endpoint provides information on how many requests were processed and the number of those were successful or error.
-If you want, you can provide a range of dates (Format yyyyMMdd) to filter the result, but if you set the attributes to "null", the service
-It will process all the information.
+If you want, you can provide a range of dates (Format yyyyMMdd) to filter the result, but if you set the attributes in "null", the service will process all the records.

 ### Request example
 ```bash